 Migrant Solidarity in Honduran Church

-María Socorro Pineda (middle) and her children Evelin Briggith Lopez Pineda (17) and Herson Alfredo Pineda (13) left with a migrant caravan in October but were forced by illness to come back home to H
+María Socorro Pineda (middle) and her children Evelin Briggith Lopez Pineda (17) and Herson Alfredo Pineda (13) left with a migrant caravan in October but were forced by illness to come back home to Honduras.

-María Socorro Pineda (middle) and her children Evelin Briggith Lopez Pineda (17) and Herson Alfredo Pineda (13) left with a migrant caravan in October but were forced by illness to come back home to H (photo: Mennonite Central Committee/Jill Steinmetz)
+María Socorro Pineda (middle) and her children Evelin Briggith Lopez Pineda (17) and Herson Alfredo Pineda (13) left with a migrant caravan in October but were forced by illness to come back home to Honduras. (photo: Mennonite Central Committee/Jill Steinmetz)

 By Mennonite World ConferenceJanuary 30th, 2019